State-domain Change Point Detection for Nonlinear Time Series Regression: State-domain Change Point Detection and Estimation

 \subsection{Test for the existence of change points.}

-With the foregoing discussion, we shall introduce a nonparametric statistic based on the density-weighted anti-symmetric kernel to test whether model \cref{new-model} has change points in the state domain regression function $\mu(\cdot)$ on $[l,u]$.
-By proper scaling and centering, our test statistic is defined as
+With the foregoing discussion, we introduce a nonparametric statistic based on the density-weighted anti-symmetric kernel to test whether model \cref{new-model} has change points in the state domain regression function $\mu(\cdot)$ on $[l,u]$.
+By proper scaling, our test statistic is defined as